 Professor & Head of Department

 “We decode bio-complexity to unravel/control the hidden logic of life and to further apply it for engineering innovation.”
 The Life Sciences are witnessing a shift of paradigm from traditional characterization of individual molecules towards an understanding of interactive pathways and networks.
 The role of genes, proteins, metabolites and cells can be understood and defined through their interactions and it is through our focus on intra- and inter-cellular dynamics that we are deeply involved in the emerging area of Systems Biology.
 Three key characteristics of Systems Biology are dynamic modeling, analysis, and control of complex biological networks.
 In this context, we focus on developing a systems biological analysis of biological information processing by signaling and gene regulation with particular emphasis towards understanding/controlling cell-fate determination.
 Our research is driven by three long term objectives: (1) understanding and controlling of complex biological phenomena; (2) developing practical biomedical technologies for personalized therapy and systems healthcare; (3) identifying novel drug targets for complex human disease.
-In this way, we are developing innovative theory and useful technologies in systems biology and bio-inspired engineering by
+In this way, we are developing innovative theory and useful technologies in systems biology and bio-inspired engineering by combining biology and engineering.

 Reverse Control of Cancer and Aging